kryzp/kryzp.github.io/_posts/2025-03-24-victorian-trade-algorithm.md

 Essentially, rather than trying to solve for an optimal strategy outright immediately like I was attempting to with my game theory approach, I instead generate $N$ traders for every country that the source country is trading to, all with really stupid initial trades.

-A 'trade' is just an array representing the percentage amount of each resource that it will try to buy from the seller, $(s_1, s_2, \cdots, c_n)$.
+A 'trade' is just an array representing the percentage amount of each resource that it will try to buy from the seller, $(s_1, s_2, \cdots, s_n)$.
 Each trader is assumed to be an 'average' trader of the country, so their 'inventory' is equal to their origin countries resources $(r_1, r_2, \cdots, r_n)$.

 First we then need a way to calculate the 'percieved value' of a resource.
 In my model, I base this off of the defecit to surplus ratio of that resource.
 That is, if trader $A$ is trading with country $B$, $B$ places a low value on items that have a high surplus (if $B$ has 1000 iron, but only 10 wood, it would value wood over iron, naturally).